strapi/documentation/docs/developer-docs/latest/development/typescript.md

 ### Use both JavaScript and TypeScript codebases when starting Strapi programmatically

-Adding the package `@strapi/typescript-utils` allows for both JavaScript and TypeScript codebases to be used programatically.
+Adding the package `@strapi/typescript-utils` allows for both JavaScript and TypeScript codebases to be used programmatically.
 A common use is for creating command line interface tools or developing a plugin.
-The following are examples of how to incorporate both code bases:
+The `@strapi/typescript-utils` package checks the codebase for JavaScript and TypeScript files.
+If the project contains TypeScript files the `dist` directory is fetched from the property `outDir` in the `tsconfig.json` file and assigned to the property `distDir`.
+To add and implement the `@strapi/typescript-utils` package use the following code snippet:

 ```js